Mercedes C-Class PHEV Review

 Nicki Says

 “I love the way tech has been used in this car to make it more efficient.
-The C300e will automatically adjust the brake regeneration according to the road layout ahead, taking data from the sat nav.
+The C300e will automatically adjust the regen' according to the road layout, taking data from the sat nav.
 That's really clever.
-The estate now has a big enough boot for family use too, and the interior is really beautifully designed.”
+The interior is beautifully designed, too.”

 There’s a lot of electricity flowing through the new C-Class range.
-Not only are all of the engines upgraded to have mild hybrid technology but there's also a plug-in hybrid version which will bridge the gap until the full electric EQ C-Class arrives.
+Not only are all of the engines upgraded to have mild hybrid technology but there's also a plug-in hybrid (PHEV) version, which will bridge the gap until the full electric C-Class arrives.

 Mercedes C Class plug in hybrid vehicle